Charters of Freedom: Preservation of the Charters of Freedom

 In 1952, the Charters were sealed in specially prepared airtight enclosures of tinted glass filled with humidified helium to protect the documents, along with 12 sheets of paper custom-made by the National Bureau of Standards.
 However, in the late 1980s, archivists began to notice signs of deterioration in the Charters.
 Micro-droplets of liquid and tiny white crystals were forming (in a process known as crizzling) on the surface of the protective glass, and it was feared that they might continue growing if left unchecked, and could be a sign of unexpected moisture inside the enclosure.

-In 1998, NASA Langley researcher Dr. Joel S. Levine was asked by the National Archives and Records Administration to form and lead a team to identify the precise cause and origin of the crystals, without opening the encasements, if at all possible.
+In 1998, Langley Research Center researcher Joel S. Levinee was asked by the National Archives and Records Administration to form and lead a team to identify the precise cause and origin of the crystals, without opening the encasements, if at all possible.
 Additionally, his team was asked to try to answer the following: